- Have you been injured on the job in Doral?

 As reported by the Florida Watchdog in December 2018, Florida lawmakers are looking at implementing an independent medical review process that could potentially reduce costs and accelerate resolutions of disputed claims.
 The process, which California implemented in 2012, would rely on asking doctors, rather than legal professionals, to resolve disputed claims.
 The change in how these cases are handled could shrink the time it takes to resolve these matters from around six months under the current system to less than 30 days.
 Further, implementing an independent medical review process could save businesses around $22.6 million annually, the report states.

 An article from Business Insurance stated that the average weekly wage paid to injured workers by employers increased to $929 at the start of 2019, which represents a 2.4 percent increase over the average weekly wage set for 2018.
 The increase is in line with Florida law, which calls for the weekly wage compensation to equal 100 percent of the statewide average weekly wage.
 The average weekly wage is determined each year on June 30.

-For a free consultation and case review with a Doral workers’ comp attorney, contact Sibley Dolman online or by calling (305) 930-7688.
+For a free consultation and case review with a Doral workers' comp attorney, contact Dolman Law Group through our online form or by calling (305) 930-7688.

 8400 NW 36th St.